FLICKER RING HELPFUL

 flicker ring lens.
 The four corners will be all be exactly the same.

 Another deceitful practice is the creation of flicker rings that were

 never manufactured.
 Just about any flicker image can

 be made to fit onto a ring base.
-Here's just two examples below.
+Here's some examples below.

 This is a legitimately manufactured bracelet utilizing Vari Vue 10 Commandments